oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_Numpy_Numba_dpex_kNN/README.md

-# `Intel® Python NumPy vs Numba_dpex` Sample
+# `Intel® Python NumPy vs numba-dpex` Sample

-The `Intel® Python NumPy vs Numba_dpex` sample shows how to achieve the same accuracy of the k-NN model classification while using numpy, numba, and numba_dpex.
+The `Intel® Python NumPy vs numba-dpex` sample shows how to achieve the same accuracy of the k-NN model classification while using NumPy, Numba, and Data-parallel Extension for Numba* (numba-dpex).

 | Area                    | Description
 | :---                    | :---
-| What you will learn     | How to program using numba_dpex
+| What you will learn     | How to program using the Data-parallel Extension for Numba* (numba-dpex)
 | Time to complete        | 5 minutes
-| Category                | Component
+| Category                | Code Optimization

 >**Note**: The libraries used in this sample are available in Intel® Distribution for Python* as part of the [Intel® AI Analytics Toolkit (AI Kit)](https://software.intel.com/en-us/oneapi/ai-kit).

 ## Purpose

-In this sample, you will run a k-nearest neighbors algorithm using 3 different Intel® Distribution for Python* libraries: numpy, numba, and numba_dpex.
-You will learn how to use k-NN model and how to optimize it by numba_dpex operations without sacrificing accuracy.
+In this sample, you will run a k-nearest neighbors algorithm using 3 different Intel® Distribution for Python* libraries: NumPy, Numba, and numba-dpex.
+You will learn how to use k-NN model and how to optimize it by numba-dpex operations without sacrificing accuracy.

 ## Prerequisites